atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 , i
 4
 she encouraged him not a little by giving herself flirting airs; airs hardly excusable in her daughters.
-It was not, however, her person alone that induced Captain Dermot to be particularly attentive to her : he had made an inquiry about her, and Smith had communicated to him the following information — that she had left her husband, to come ' to See London, and to live like other ft ^
+It was not, however, her person alone that induced Captain Dermot to be particularly attentive to her : he had made an inquiry about her, and Smith had communicated to him the following information --that she had left her husband, to come ' to See London, and to live like other ft ^
 2 folks;
 9